-The City of Oakland Department of Transportation (OakDOT) leveraged paving projects in 2016 and 2020 to provide temporary improvements and has secured grant funding from two sources to make these improvements permanent between 20th Street and 42nd Street.
+The City of Oakland Department of Transportation (OakDOT) leveraged paving projects in 2016 and 2021 to provide temporary improvements between 20th Street and 52nd Street.
+OakDOT has also secured grant funding from two sources to make these improvements permanent between 20th Street and 42nd Street.

 1) KONO (20th Street to 29th Street) : OakDOT installed the temporary protected bike lane in 2016.
 Since 2016, OakDOT has made incremental improvements to reinforce the separation between parked cars and people biking, address curbside needs for businesses, and improve safety.
 Meanwhile, OakDOT applied for and was awarded a grant to make these improvements permanent, by replacing the painted bike lane separation, plastic bus boarding islands, and painted pedestrian safety islands with concrete.
 For more information, visit: https://www.oaklandca.gov/projects/telegraph-avenue-complete-streets-redesign